citusdata/citus_docs/faq/faq.rst

 ------------------------------------

-The cstore_fdw extension is no longer needed on PostgreSQL 12 and above, because :ref:`columnar_store` is now implemented directly in Citus.
+The cstore_fdw extension is no longer needed on PostgreSQL 12 and above, because :ref:`columnar` is now implemented directly in Citus.
 Unlike cstore_fdw, Citus' columnar tables support transactional semantics, replication, and pg_upgrade.
 Citus' query parallelization, seamless sharding, and HA benefits combine powerfully with the superior compression and I/O